jfwoods/jfwoods/README.md

 ---

 I am studying Electrical Engineering at the University of Michigan.
-Hail to the victors! 〽️ Outside of class, I work on [MRacing](https://www.mracing.engin.umich.edu/), Michigan's Formula Student team, and was the 2024 Drivetrain Director.
+Hail to the victors! 〽️ Outside of class, I co-founded [Wave RF](https://wave-rf.com), an RF technology company on a mission to simplify the metaphorical labyrinth that is RF technology.
+I also work on [MRacing](https://www.mracing.engin.umich.edu/), Michigan's Formula Student team, and was the 2024 Drivetrain Director.
 I also work as an Instructional Aide for the Rocket Science and Weather Balloon sections of ENGR 100.
 More on that [here.](https://github.com/engin100/980) I also work on a research project designing a high-altitude student weather balloon tracking system with [Eric Andrechek](https://github.com/EricAndrechek) and advised by the fantastic [Aaron Ridley](https://github.com/aaronjridley).

 Current projects include (but are not limited to...):